Services and Infrastructure

 Free access to the results of scientific work is one of the key concerns of Open Science.
 In 2015, the Berlin Senate passed the so-called Open Access Strategy for Berlin, which, among other things, formulates the goal that by 2020 60% of all articles from scientists of all Berlin scientific institutions should be freely accessible.

 The ORCID iD (Open Researcher and Contributor iD) is an internationally recognized identifier for researchers.
-Since August 2017 the Charité - Universitätsmedizin Berlin supports the ORCID Germany Consortia, because it considers the univocal linking of a scientific work with its authors to be important.
+Since December 2019 the Charité - Universitätsmedizin Berlin starts introducing ORCID for their research information system.
+The ORCID iD allows the univocal linking of a scientific work with its authors.
 Reasons why you should get an ORCID iD are mentioned in our ORCID iD at Charité - FAQs.

 Electronic Lab Notebook (eLN)